Comparisons11 min read

 ✅ Pros ❌ Cons

-Generous free plan No video, photo editing, or print tools
+Free plan is actually useful No video, photo editing, or print tools

-Huge plugin and community ecosystem Offline functionality is still limited
+Massive plugin ecosystem with community support Offline functionality is still pretty limited

 Adobe Creative Cloud